rydercodes/Counting-People/README.md

 # Counting People
-Analyzed a dataset consisting of videos recorded at a bus entrance in China.
-Annotated the images in video frames and trained a model to count the number of people passing through a specified scene using TensorFlow Object Detection.
+Analyzed a dataset consisting of videos recorded at a bus entrance in China and annotated the images in video frames.
+Trained a model using TensorFlow Object Detection to count the number of people passing through a specified scene.

 ---
 ## **Explaination**
-The videos are annotated frame by frame, each second, and then annotated and split using Roboflow.
-I used Yolov5 to detect people in each image (frame).
-In the following, I will explain it in detail.
+The videos were annotated frame by frame, each second, and then annotated and split using Roboflow.
+Yolov5 was utilized to detect people in each image (frame).
+Below, I will explain the process in detail.

-After going to the main directory of the project in google colab, we should clone the Yolov5
+To begin, navigate to the main directory of the project in Google Colab and clone Yolov5.
+Next, add the torch and os libraries.
+Then, import the dataset from Roboflow.
 ```ruby
 # clone YOLOv5
 !git clone https://github.com/ultralytics/yolov5  # clone repo